 FAU Regulation 3.004 was promulgated to minimize the cost of textbooks to students while maintaining the quality of instruction and academic freedom.
 In fall of 2016 this regulation was amended to align with the new BOG regulation 8.003.
 The policy now stipulates that textbooks shall be adopted no later than sixty (60) days prior to the first day of classes to allow sufficient time for the FAU Bookstore to work with publishers to confirm the availability of the requested materials and to ensure maximum availability of used books.
-The policy has proven to be effective and for the current fall 2017 semester, 98% of course sections had sent book adoptions to the FAU bookstore prior to the textbook and instructional materials adoption deadline.
+The additional fifteen (15) days provides a time buffer that allows the institution to ensure that it meets the BOG forty-five (45) day posting deadline.

-In 2017, textbook adoptions utilized were submitted through Barnes & Noble FacultyEnlight platform via the web.
-The adoptions are then instantly fed into FAU's course registration system for all course sections.
-Students can utilize a searchable website for FAU Course Materials where students can view required and recommended course materials by term, department, course, and course section.
+In 2017, textbook adoptions were submitted through Barnes & Noble FacultyEnlight platform via the web.
+The adoptions then instantly fed into FAU's course registration system for all course sections.
+Students utilize a searchable website for FAU Course Materials where they can view required and recommended course materials by term, department, course, and course section.
 The website details pricing options for all items including buy new, rent new, rent used, buy used, rent digital, and buy digital options.

-In addition to the implementation of FAU regulation 3.004, the university's Textbook Adoption Compliance Committee, which is led by the Provost's Office and comprised of faculty members, administrators, and the university bookstore management, worked to develop a procedure that ensures textbooks are adopted at least sixty (60) days prior to the beginning of the semester.
+In addition to the implementation of FAU regulation 3.004, the university's Textbook Adoption Compliance Committee (TACC), which is led by the Provost's Office and comprised of faculty members, administrators, and the University bookstore management, worked to develop a procedure that ensures textbooks are adopted at least sixty (60) days prior to the beginning of the semester.
 The following procedure is followed for the fall, spring, and summer semesters to maximize compliance: